jakubandrzejewski0402/IoT-security-system-server/README.md

 ## Tech Stack

-This project is built using Node.js, Express.js, TypeScript, MongoDb, EventEmitter3 and Twilio.
+This project is built using Node.js, Express.js, TypeScript, MongoDb, EventEmitter3 and AWS SNS.

 ## How to Run